-vxtranslog -l List current settings for transaction logging. vxtranslog -m on Turn on transaction logging. vxtranslog -s 512k Set the maximum transaction log file size to 512K. vxtranslog -n 10 Set the maximum number of historic transaction log files to 10. vxtranslog -n no_limit Remove any limit on the number of historic transaction log files. vxtranslog -q on Turn on query logging. vxtranslog -q off Turn off query logging. vxtranslog -m off Turn off transaction logging.
+vxtranslog -1 List current settings for transaction logging. vxtranslog -m on Turn on transaction logging. vxtranslog -s 512k Set the maximum transaction log file size to 512K. vxtranslog -n 10 Set the maximum number of historic transaction log files to 10. $$ vxtranslog -n no_limit Remove any limit on the number of historic transaction log files. vxtranslog -q on Turn on query logging. vxtranslog -q off Turn off query logging. vxtranslog -m off Turn off transaction logging.

 By default, transaction logging is turned on.
 Transactions are logged to the file translog, in the directory /etc/vx/log.
 This path name is a symbolic link to a directory whose location depends on the operating system.
 If required, you can redefine the directory which is linked.
-If you want to preserve the settings of the ${\tt vxtranslog}\ utility, you\ must\ also\ copy\ the\ settings\ file,\ {\tt .translog},\ to\ the\ new$ directory.
+If you want to preserve the settings of the vxtranslog utility, you must also copy the settings file, .translog, to the new directory.